simh/simh/0readme_ethernet.txt

 tested on include: Linux, FreeBSD, OpenBSD, NetBSD and OSX.
 Each of these platforms has some way to create a tap pseudo device (and possibly then to bridge it with a physical network interface).

+Relatively recently, macOS (since version 10.15 sometime in 2019) has functionality integrated into the OS that automatically provides bridging to address this problem.
+The capability is provided by the vmnet facility of the OS.
+The simh sim_ether layer now leverages this vmnet functionality (when available), and building of simh on automatically includes it.

 The following steps were performed to get a working SIMH vax simulator sharing a physical NIC and allowing Host<->SIMH vax communications: